rocket-connect/gqlpt/packages/cli/README.md

 1. The CLI scans the specified source directory for TypeScript files.
 2. It parses these files to find GQLPT query usage.
 3. Using the specified adapter (OpenAI or Anthropic), it generates TypeScript type definitions for the found queries.
-4. The generated types are written to the specified output file (or the default location if not specified).
+4. The generated types are either written to the specified output file or output to stdout if the `-r, --raw` option is used.

 ## Notes

-- Make sure you have the necessary API keys set up as environment variables before running the CLI.
+- If neither `typeDefs` nor `url` is provided, the CLI will look for a `schema.gql` file in the project root.
+- When using a GraphQL server URL, the CLI will perform schema introspection to generate the types.
 - The default output path is `node_modules/gqlpt/build/types.d.ts`.
 Ensure you have write permissions for this directory.
-- The CLI assumes your GraphQL schema is in a file named `schema.gql` in your project root.
-Use the `-t` option if your schema is located elsewhere.

 ## Troubleshooting

 If you encounter any issues, make sure:

-1. You have the correct API key set as an environment variable.
+1. You have the correct API key set (either as an environment variable or using the `-k, --key` option).
 2. The source directory you're specifying exists and contains TypeScript files.
-3. The GraphQL schema file exists at the specified location.
+3. If using `typeDefs`, the GraphQL schema file exists at the specified location.
+4. If using `url`, the GraphQL server is accessible and responds to introspection queries.
-4. You have write permissions for the output directory.
+5. You have write permissions for the output directory (when not using the `-r, --raw` option).

 For any other issues, please open an issue on the GitHub repository.